 Why are hot springs hot?

-Hot springs in Iceland are hot due to the immense geothermal activity that is present beneath the surface of the country.
+Hot springs in Iceland are hot due to the important geothermal activity happening beneath the surface of the country.
 This is caused by a combination of Earth’s tectonic plates shifting, as well as Iceland’s location over two geological hot spots.

 The heat generated by these powerful forces rises up through underground channels and emerges at various points across the island, creating hot springs of varying temperatures.

-The silky smooth water is rich in minerals and incredibly soothing to bathe in.
-It can provide relaxation and relief for both body and mind – a truly unique experience that you will not find anywhere else on the planet!
+🧘♀️ The hot spring water is rich in minerals and incredibly soothing to bathe in.
+It can provide relaxation and relief for both body and mind.

 How hot are the hot springs in Iceland?

-The hot springs in Iceland are known for their therapeutic properties and range anywhere from 70 to 120°F (20 to 50°C).
-The temperature of the hot springs depends on their location but also on their depth, with deeper pools naturally being warmer.
+The temperature of hot springs in Iceland ranges anywhere from 70 to 120°F (20 to 50°C).
+It depends on their location but also on their depth, with deeper pools naturally being warmer.

 Can we swim in all hot springs in Iceland?